 Come learn all about CNC’s efforts to help injured wildlife as we celebrate a wildlife baby shower.
-The wildlife team relies heavily on donations to do their work and accommodate the animals.
-Without the help of the community, CNC will not be able to support all the baby animals who come to us this year.
+The wildlife team relies heavily on donations to do their work and provide care for the animals.
+Licensed Wildlife Rehabilitators cannot accept payment for their services therefore without the help of the community, CNC will not be able to support all the baby animals who come to us this year.
 Northside Hospital will match all donations to the Wildlife Department during the month of February, up to $5,000.

 Spring brings buds, blooms, and rains, and lots of calls to the Wildlife Department at CNC about baby animals.
 While CNC is licensed and trained only for raptors, reptiles, and amphibians, the Wildlife Department responds to over 150 requests each month in spring regarding wildlife babies of all species.
 Almost 300 animals less than one year of age were accepted for care at CNC while the others are referred to rehabbers of those species if necessary.
 Generally, it costs about 3 times as much to rehab a juvenile than an adult mostly because they eat so much more food.
 Overall, CNC takes in over 700 injured animals each year.

 This day is a great opportunity to meet wildlife technicians and learn about what they do as well as get up close to some amazing animals.
-Learn from the professionals what to do when you find a baby animal.
-CNC will have unique wildlife walks with specialists dishing all the best stories about our rehabilitated animals as well as fun and games for the whole family to learn about their favorite baby animals.
+Learn from professionals what to do when you find a baby animal.
+CNC will have unique wildlife walks with specialists dishing all the best stories about our rehabilitated animals, community partners, and fun games for the whole family to learn about their favorite baby animals.